 Unlike the new Star Wars Expanded Universe or various other media tie-in lines, no Star Trek novel, comic, or game is considered canon.
 Even those written in conjunction with the new, currently in-production series.
 However, that doesn't take anything away from the quality of the material or its' ability to entertain.
-Even as Star Trek returns in increasing quantity to the small screen, the possibility exists that the current Lit-verse will continue in some form for some time to come.
+Even as Star Trek returns in increasing quantity to the small screen, the inter-connectedness of the novels will likely continue in some form for some time to come.